- Module Code:

 Which level am I?

-The following sample tests (1 to 4) are a reading comprehension of the final examination in each course.
-They should give you some ideas as to which course you will be taking.
+The following sample tests (1 to 4) are a reading comprehension of the final examination in each module.
+They should give you some ideas as to which module you will be taking.

-- If you understand the sample test 2 with relative ease you will be ready to attend Intermediate Japanese 1.
+- If you understand the sample test 2 with relative ease you will be ready to attend Japanese 3.

-- If you understand the sample test 3 with relative ease you will be ready to attend Intermediate Japanese 2.
+- If you understand the sample test 3 with relative ease you will be ready to attend Japanese 4.

-- If you understand the sample test 4 with relative ease you will be ready to attend Advanced Japanese; Contemporary Texts (previously called Intermediate Japanese 3).
+- If you understand the sample test 4 with relative ease you will be ready to attend Japanese 5.

-The course will follow Intermediate Japanese and develop to the level required by the course Advanced Japanese.
-It aims to develop higher intermediate level of competence in both productive (speaking/writing) and receptive skills (reading/ listening) in the target language.
-Besides the four skills mentioned above, mediation skills (translation to and from Japanese/English) will also form part of the course requirements.
-At the end of the course students should be able to handle authentic materials and express their opinions on the topics assigned with relative fluency and ease, and should have deepened their understanding of the Japanese society and its people.
+This module aims to develop higher intermediate/advanced level of competence in both productive (speaking/writing) and receptive skills (reading/ listening) in the target language.
+Besides the four skills mentioned above, mediation skills (translation to and from Japanese/English) will also form part of the module requirements.
+At the end of the module students should be able to handle authentic materials and express their opinions on the topics assigned with relative fluency and ease, and should have deepened their understanding of the Japanese society and its people.

 Scope and syllabus

-The course is designed to bridge two existing courses: Intermediate Japanese and Advanced Practical Japanese.
-It will be taught in Japanese.
-Whereas Intermediate Japanese concentrates more on the development of the intermediate level of grammar and vocabulary, Higher Intermediate Japanese focuses on content, and provides practice in extensive reading.
+This is a higher intermediate/advanced level module and will be taught in Japanese.
+It follows on from Japanese 4 (intermediate level).
+Whereas Japanese 4 concentrates more on the development of the intermediate level of grammar and vocabulary, Japanese 5 focuses on content, and provides practice in extensive reading.
 Students are also expected to participate in a discussion in Japanese for each topic assigned.
 Resources will include authentic materials dealing with current issues in Japanese society.

 There is no recommended reading list but students will be referred to the following materials, which will be provided by the department when necessary: